Skip to main content

 Like-to-Like Switch

-When a mutual fund is switched from a trailer-paying class or series to a non-trailer paying class or series of the same fund, where the only difference is a lower management fee for the non-trailer paying class or series, and where there are no tax consequences for effecting this type of switch.
+A like-to-like switch occurs when a mutual fund is switched from a trailer-paying class or series to a non-trailer paying class or series of the same fund, where the only difference is a lower management fee for the non-trailer paying class or series, and where there are no tax consequences for effecting this type of switch.

 Like-to-Similar Switch

-When a mutual fund is switched by the mutual fund company from a trailer paying class or series to a non-trailer paying class or series of the same fund, where the only differences are a lower management fee for the non-trailer paying class or series, and a difference in distribution policy and/or currency, and where there are no tax consequences for effecting this type of switch.
+A like-to-similar switch occurs when a mutual fund is switched by the mutual fund company from a trailer paying class or series to a non-trailer paying class or series of the same fund, where the only differences are a lower management fee for the non-trailer paying class or series, and a difference in distribution policy and/or currency, and where there are no tax consequences for effecting this type of switch.

 Management Fee Rebates